nikolastasic/msisdn_task_stasic_nikola/README.md

-# This Php application includes following requirements:
+# This PhP application includes following requirements:

   - latest PHP
   - takes MSISDN as an input